uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 The `req` variable represents the **request object** and `res` represents the **respose object**.
 If we want to send a HTTP response to the client we therefore use `res.send`.

-POST requests are generally used to send information to the server that tell it to create a new resource or update a resource.
+POST requests are generally used to send information to the server that tell it to create a new resource or update an existing resource.
 For example a login request will generally be a POST request since it tells the server that a user has logged in to the application.
 Similarly, if you submit a web form, there will usually be a POST request attached to that, since form submissions carry new information.

 With POST requests, we are more interested in telling the server that something happened than in the data the server returns to us.

 POST requests usually need to send much more information to the server than GET requests.
-Therefore, POST requests can have a **request body** which simply refers to this additional data.
+Therefore, POST requests can have a **request body** which allows us to carry this additional data when sending a request.

 Let's have a look at an example.
 Note that we need to enable some middleware (we will return to the concept of middleware later):